UE and VR Development Technical Notes

 };

-The gist is to make the current SkinnedMeshComponent move with the pose of the NewMasterBoneComponent.
+It essentially means that the current SkinnedMeshComponent will move according to the pose of NewMasterBoneComponent.

-We can use a set of models that share the same skeleton to implement the clothing change functionality, such as head, chest, legs, feet, and hands, allowing a character to have these five separate USkinnedMeshComponent model components to represent different parts.
+We can use a set of models using the same skeleton to implement the outfit change functionality, such as head, torso, legs, feet, and hands, by having a character possess five separate USkinnedMeshComponent model components to represent different parts.

-Have a body with an animated USkinnedMeshComponent as the torso, and set the MasterPose of the five USkinnedMeshComponent parts to it.
+The character can have an animated USkinnedMeshComponent as the body, and then set the MasterPose of the five upper USkinnedMeshComponent parts to it.

-At this point, all parts will move with the body’s animations, and to change clothing, you can simply modify the models of each part.
+At this point, all parts will animate according to the body’s animation; achieving outfit changes can simply be done by modifying the models of the respective parts.

-After making a selection, package the project; upon successful packaging, you can find the .cpp and .h files prefixed with the Blueprint name in the Intermediate\Plugins\NativizedAssets\Windows\Game\Source\NativizedAssets path under the public/private directories.
+After selection, pack the project.
+Once packed successfully, you can find the .cpp and .h files starting with the blueprint name in the public/private directories under the Intermediate\Plugins\NativizedAssets\Windows\Game\Source\NativizedAssets path.

-Creating a Blueprint Function Library in the editor and creating a function will yield an error if it is called in a blueprint Object, stating:
+When creating a Blueprint Function Library in the editor and creating a function, that function cannot be called in the blueprint’s Object, it will prompt:

 1